 *The Jacobite Steam Train does not operate until mid- May.
 Earlier departures are booked onto Scotrail.

-We begin our day on the incredible Kyle Line.
-This majestic route is one of the most scenic rail journeys of its kind in Europe, traversing Scotland from east to west, crossing the Caledonian Canal and venturing over the wild and windswept moors that fill this enticing corner of the world.
-After our journey, we spend the day discovering more Scottish treasures, with an excursion to the beautiful Eilean Donan Castle on the tiny island in Loch Duich.
+Today we enjoy an excursion to beautiful Eilean Donan Castle, on the tiny island in Loch Duich.
 Eilean Donan is undoubtedly one of the most striking castles in Scotland.
 Perched atop a tiny island at the confluence of Loch Duich, Loch Long, and Loch Alsh, this iconic castle has been filmed and photographed numerous times over the years, most famously being featured in the classic film Highlander.
-After our visit, we return to Inverness by coach, allowing us to witness the glory of Scotland from a different angle.
-We arrive back at our hotel ahead of dinner this evening.
+Enjoy some time at leisure, perhaps absorbing the magnificent surroundings or taking a short walk by one of the lochs that feed the watery surroundings.
+After our visit, We return to Inverness on the Kyle Line, one of Scotland's most scenic railroads, skirting alongside lochs and through wild mountain landscapes.
+We arrive at our hotel ahead of dinner this evening.
 (B, D)

 Your Tour Manager bids you farewell from Inverness and you are free to travel home independently.
 (B)